What SPF is Best? Does a Higher SPF Really Mean More Protection?

 Protect Your Skin from the Sun

-When it comes to protecting your skin, wearing sunscreen is essential.
+When it comes to the most important sun protection factor for your skin, wearing sunscreen is essential.
 But there are some situations where you don't want to wear sunscreen, or it isn't enough.
 That's when wearing UPF clothing is an ideal choice.

 When determining what SPF is best, think about your skin tone and your intended activity.
 This will help you choose the right method of protection.

-Browse our selection of UPF clothing and protect your skin from the sun's harmful rays.
+Browse our selection of UPF clothing and protect your skin from the sun's harmful UV rays.